MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/company-portal.md

 ms.author: tiaraquan
 manager: dougeby
 ms.topic: how-to
-ms.date: 12/06/2022
+ms.date: 03/17/2023
 ---

 # Install the Intune Company Portal on devices

-Microsoft Managed Desktop requires that IT administrators install the Intune Company Portal for their users with Microsoft Managed Desktop devices.
+Microsoft Managed Desktop requires the Intune Company Portal on Microsoft Managed Desktop enrolled devices.
+If the app hasn’t been added to your tenant, Microsoft Managed Desktop will add the app to your tenant during enrollment.

 The benefits to your organization include:

-- Users have one place to browse and install available applications.
+- One place to browse and install available applications.
 - IT administrators can organize applications by categories for their users.
-- Some applications (like Microsoft Project and Microsoft Visio) require Company Portal to deploy with Microsoft Managed Desktop.
+- Deploy apps like [Microsoft Project and Microsoft Visio](../operate/project-visio.md) with Microsoft Managed Desktop.
-- IT administrators can customize Company Portal for their organization.
-Customizations includes brand imaging, adding in local support contacts, and more.
-For more information, see [How to Configure the Microsoft Intune Company Portal app](/intune/company-portal-app).

-## Get the Company Portal from Microsoft Store for Business and sync with Intune

-See [Microsoft Store for Business apps](../deploy/deploy-apps.md#msfb-apps) for more information on how to:

-- Get the Company Portal from Microsoft Store for Business.
-- Force sync between Intune and Microsoft Store for Business.
-- Verify active sync between Intune and Microsoft Store for Business.